andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

   </ul>
 </div>

-I&#8217;ve created a fictitious Core Data app called &#8220;Zootastic&#8221;, which is intended to model zoos, and the animals that each zoo cares for.
-(I&#8217;ll give you one guess as to what kinds of shows and activities my two year old and I have been in to lately). :]
+I've created a fictitious Core Data app called &#8220;Zootastic&#8221;, which is intended to model zoos, and the animals that each zoo cares for.
+(I'll give you one guess as to what kinds of shows and activities my two year old and I have been in to lately). :]

 Specifically, I have the following Entities: